In addition to being musical, playing the bagpipe is all about precision.

 So, how do you learn to memorize tunes effectively and efficiently so that you can obtain that precision?

 For the best precision, I like to suggest the “Tune Pyramid”.

 It all starts at the bottom with fingering.
 If you want to be a good bagpiper, one of the strongest parts of your playing should be fingering.
 You need to practice and master playing not only the melodies but all of the ornamentation that goes with that.
 When you are learning a new tune, you should strive to play every single note, period.
 Don’t move to the next position until you have thought about it first.
 The first reading is very critical and is w

 hy preciseness begins.
 After that, I believe that if you play a tune 10 times in a row, exactly the same way, you will have it memorized.

-Analyzing the rhythm before you start your fingering will certainly help you master the tune sooner than later.
+Analyzing the rhythm before you start your fingering practice will certainly help you master the tune sooner rather than later.
 The problems happen when you race your way sloppily through the initial readings.
-It's like a document in Word.
-Everytime you make a change and save that document it is a different document.
-Working in this manner makes you have to go back and fix problems that you created because you were hasty, taking even longer to learn the tune and memorize it.
+It’s like a document in Word.
+Every time you make a change and save that document, it is a different document.
+When you’re in a hurry and lack precision in your reading of the tune, you must go back and fix problems that you created because you were hasty, taking even longer to learn the tune and memorize it.

-In the pyramid, you can't have rhythm, expression or a memorized tune if you can't finger it.
-You can't have musical expression unless you have fingering and rhythm.
-Every layer of the Tune Pyramid is dependent on the layer underneath.
+In the pyramid, you can’t have rhythm, expression or a memorized tune if you can’t finger it properly.
+You can’t have musical expression unless you have fingering and rhythm.
+Therefore, every layer of the Tune Pyramid is dependent on the layer underneath.

-Make it a habit to learn your tunes as slowly as possible so that you aren't correcting yourself.
-More importantly, you should isolate and practice technique in warm ups before learning your tunes.
+Make it a habit to learn your tunes as slowly as possible so that you don’t need to constantly stop for corrections or revisions.
+More importantly, you should isolate and practice technique in warm-ups before learning your tunes.

 Just some food for thought…